 Razzle Dazzle Dallas in June:

 Local GLBT organizers have created this fun-filled Gay Pride for early June.
 Razzle Dazzle Dallas will take place June 7, 2014, and includes parties and charity fundraisers, pub crawls, a Wine & Dog Walk, a Cedar Spring Merchants Sidewalk Sale and Fair, Tea Dances, and a Mr. and Miss Razzle Dazzle Dallas party.
-Most activities took place in and around the city's famously GLBT-popular Oak Lawn neighborhood, or at Razzle Dazzle's official hotel headquarters (to be announced).
+Most activities took place in and around the city's famously GLBT-popular Oak Lawn neighborhood, or at Razzle Dazzle's official hotel headquarters, the swanky and centrally located Warwick Melrose Hotel.
 Beneficiaries of Razzle Dazzle's fund-raising events include a number of local charitable organizations that work with the LGBT community.

 Alan Ross Texas Freedom Parade and Festival in September:

 The Dallas Tavern Guild took over the operation of Dallas Pride in 1982, moved it to September, and called it the Texas Freedom Parade.
 It was later renamed in honor of one of the parade's key architects, the former Guild director Alan Ross.
 Since 1983, The Alan Ross Texas Freedom Pride Parade and Festival is held the third Sunday in September - in 2014, it occurs on Sunday, September 21.

 More on this year's celebration will be posted as information becomes available.
 Here's a a look back at last year's Pride celebration:

 On Sunday, the Alan Ross Texas Freedom Pride Parade commences in the tres-gay Oak Lawn neighborhood at 2 pm.
 It begins at the junction of Cedar Springs Road and Wycliff Avenue, marching south down Cedar Springs Road, and ending at Robert E. Lee Park.